peeper35/subcheck/README.md

 # sub_bruteforcer

 A simple ruby script for bruteforcing subdomains.
-This script a wordlist from the ` SecLists ` repo and then it checks for all the available subdomains.
+This script uses a wordlist from the ` SecLists ` repo and then it checks for all the available subdomains.

 # Multi Threaded